Shangavelan/fypAncientTamil/README.md

 data : add pre-processed images(jpeg,jpg,tiff,png) here

 scripts :
-        purge.py  -- use it to clear previously trained files for a fresh start rename.py -- the input images needs to be renames in the format <language>.<font>.exp<i>.png boxgen.py -- generate boc files for our images. openjTess.py -- open jtessbox editor to edit miss predicted box files
+        purge.py  -- use it to clear previously trained files for a fresh start\n rename.py -- the input images needs to be renames in the format <language>.<font>.exp<i>.png boxgen.py -- generate boc files for our images. openjTess.py -- open jtessbox editor to edit miss predicted box files